 February is Black History Month, an annual celebration of achievements by Black Americans and a time for recognizing the central role of African Americans in U.S. History.
-It is also a time to reflect on the important work we all must keep doing to achieve equity and social justice.

 THINGS TO DO (in Maine and Virtually):